 Information management defines the system requirements for managing the data within the system.
 The Pilot shall manage participants' personal data and system generated data.

 Personal data requirements are derived from the Human Use Approval plan, the Informed Consent Document, and the interaction with the Institutional Review Board.
-The task to complete this work is underway but not complete.
 The table below lists the requirements.

 Table 3.2 Personal Data Information Management Requirements